 Beet Nut Butter Cups

-In celebration of the BOOM Awards, we have re-created this lovely chocolate dessert from Kate Hackworthy with BOOM shortlisted Original Beans Dark Chocolate.
+In celebration of the BOOM Awards, we have re-created this lovely chocolate dessert from Kate Hackworthy with BOOM shortlisted Ombar Chocolate.
 Let's give the word to Kate:

 Beet nut butter cups!
 These vegan treats are easy to make and so vibrant.
 The colour comes from mixing beetroot into the homemade nut butter.